-Medical Images
+Medical Image

-Medical images present a striking clinical image that is meant to challenge and inform readers.
-The answer is presented on a separate section of the Journal and should be no more than 350 words.
+Medical image presents a striking clinical image that is meant to challenge and inform readers.
+The answer should be no more than 350 words.
 The section is intended to illustrate and teach important medical points.
 The answer should discuss the image findings and the diagnosis in no more than one double-spaced typed page.